Varvara Lepchenko: Personal life

 In September 2007, Lepchenko became a U.S. citizen.
 She and her family, whose Russian–Ukrainian heritage allegedly made them a target of persecution in their homeland, were granted political asylum by the United States.
-They had lived in the U.S. for more than five years when Lepchenko began representing the United States in WTA and ITF tournaments.
-She also represented the U.S. at the 2012 Summer Olympics.
-Lepchenko resides in Allentown, Pennsylvania and trains with the USTA in New York City.
+They had lived in the U.S. for more than five years when Lepchenko began representing the United States in WTA and ITF tournaments, later also at the 2012 Summer Olympics.

+Lepchenko resides in Allentown, Pennsylvania.
+She is a Christian and a member of the Orthodox Church.